 They worked in startups first (intrapreneurs).

-Another route to learning how to launch a bio startup is to work in one.
+Working in a startup can give you on-the-job training in how to launch a bio startup.
 If you are involved in the early stages, you can learn a lot about all aspects of the startup process.
-You can also move around to different jobs within a company or move between different startups to learn different aspects of the business.
+Move around to different jobs within a company or move between different startups to learn different aspects of startups.